devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 - Build validation (we will do a tutorial on this topic as well)
 - etc

-As mention in the disclaimer of that page setting rules will automatilly apply the following.
+As mention in the disclaimer of that page setting rules will automatically apply the following.
 ![](/img/gitflow-azuredvops/protectthisbranch.PNG)

-For the purpose of this tutorial I'm going to activate only a reviewer and comment being set to resolved. (_I can approve my own pull request but it is for this tutorial purpose_)
+For the purpose of this tutorial I'm going to activate only a reviewer and comment being set to resolve. (_I can approve my own pull request but it is for this tutorial purpose_)

 Here is option example:

 ![](/img/gitflow-azuredvops/optionexample.PNG)

-**Congratulation!: Your environment is now ready to use and setup correctly.**
+**Congratulations!: Your environment is now ready to use and setup correctly.**

 # WorkFlow in Action